Exploring Pleasant Feelings with Mood Meter

 Thought patterns: Positive or neutral reflections, appreciation of the moment, and little mental clutter.

 The pleasant state is noticeable not because of intensity, but because of its calm and composed presence.
+For insights on how awareness of emotions enhances emotional intelligence, read How the Mood Meter Helps You Recognize and Label Emotions.

 What Pleasant Can Be Used For